Graylog2/documentation/pages/collector_sidecar.rst

 .. image:: /images/sidecar_sbs3.png

-- Click on the new configuration and create e.g. a Filebeat-GELF output.
+- Click on the new configuration and create e.g. a Filebeat output.
 For a first test just change the IP to your Graylog server.

 .. image:: /images/sidecar_sbs4.png